sebastianBoehringer/encryption-starter/README.md

 - [x] Handle the case where the algorithm for generating the key is different from the encryption algorithm.
 This is e.g. the case for AES/CBC/PKCS5Padding which is valid for `Cipher` but not for `KeyFactory`
 - [x] Figure out an easy way to tell the processor which properties should actually be processed.
+- [x] Test if elliptic curve cryptography, other asymmetric algorithms (ElGamal) and multi key algorithms can be supported
 - [ ] Increase test cases
 - [ ] Improve documentation
 - [ ] Make the project work as a separate dependency